Pictures

 This example was made in 1957 by Pakistan Ordinance Factory, Wah Cantonment, Pakistan.

-Unlike the M.I.L. example above, the P.O.F.
+Unlike the M.I.L. examples above, the P.O.F.
 No. 9 is identical to the British-made No. 9 Mk.
 I. Nicely finished No. 5 scabbard with thick brass throat.

 8.00